 Bonnie Zimmer is a lifelong artist who has enjoyed teaching art to individuals of all ages for over 40 years.
-Retiring as chair of the art department at Saint Joseph's College in 2016, she is now a full time artist specializing in fiber sculpture and installations, but also loves her new hobby of making jewelry.
+Retiring as chair of the art department at Saint Joseph's College in 2016, she is now a full time artist specializing in fiber sculpture, vessels, and installations.
+She continues to work with students of all ages as Guest Artist and brief Artist-in-Residencies.
+In addition, she loves her newest hobbies of making jewelry and eco-dyed clothing.
 You can view her artwork and latest endeavors at bonniezimmer.com

 Gail is a retired art teacher from the KV School Corp. with 34 years of experience teaching all levels of students.
 She currently creates her own art work in her studio "Heart to Hands" located on her farm in Wheatfield.

 Lindsey Preston teaches Art at Kankakee Valley High School.
 She graduated from Purdue University with a degree in Art Education and minors in Art History and Horticulture.
 Lindsey's artwork is inspired by nature, and she continually experiments with various ways to incorporate the natural world into her work.
 Lindsey and her husband, Ryan, enjoy creating artwork in their rural ceramics studio.